You may not be Steve Jobs, but that doesn’t mean your presentations don’t matter. It just means that you may not need the same software.

 In these situations, you’re probably not looking for freedom.
 You’re looking for help.
 Specifically, the kind of help that a designer would be able to give you, if you were lucky enough to work with one.
 You want somebody by your side to help you translate your ideas into visuals, adapt your design to your content (vs. other way around), and make sure that your presentation always looks modern and professional.

 With Beautiful.AI, our goal is to give the “forgotten presenter” access to the same experience as their CEOs.
 By helping you to discover the best way to visualize your ideas—and then designing your slides for you—we’re hopefully doing two important things.
 First, we’re giving you more time to focus on the story you’re telling.
 And, just as importantly, we’re making that story more engaging, more persuasive, and more beautiful—no matter the stakes.

 Good design is a gift, but we think it should be a given.

 Beautiful.AI might work perfectly well for your next TED Talk, but that’s not why we built this tool.
 We built it for presentations like yours, the ones that are due to tomorrow and stressing you out tonight.
 We hope you'll give it a try.

 Want to learn more about our first product Beautiful.AI?
-Check out the presentation below or sign up for your free account today.
+Check out the presentation below or sign up for your account today.